dataviscourse/tutorials/lectures/lecture-svg.md

 As you might have noticed, some appearance aspects in SVG are controlled by attributes (position, size); others (color, weight) are controlled by [CSS properties](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/Presentation).
 This is a perennial source of confusion, and unfortunately there’s no good way around it.

 To add to the confusion, a subset of SVG attributes can also be specified via CSS: these are the [“presentation attributes”](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute).
-The following code has the same effect as the one above:
+The following code has the same effect as the one above, where we used the style tag:

 {% include code.html id="svg_circle_fill" file="svg_circle_fill.html" code="" %}